Last updated September 23, 2022

-If I already had COVID-19, should I get the vaccine when it becomes available to me?
+If I already had COVID-19, should I still get the vaccine?

-Is it okay to take ibuprofen or acetaminophen after getting the vaccine to ease any post-vaccine discomfort?
+Is it okay to take ibuprofen or acetaminophen after getting the vaccine?

-The guidelines for the vaccine state that antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs like ibuprofen) may be taken for the treatment of post-vaccination local or systemic symptoms, if medically appropriate.
-However, taking these medications before being vaccinated for the purpose of preventing post-vaccination symptoms is not currently recommended.
-Information on the impact of such use on mRNA COVID-19 vaccine-induced antibody responses is not available at this time.
+The guidelines for the vaccine state that antipyretic or analgesic medications (e.g., acetaminophen, non-steroidal anti-inflammatory drugs like ibuprofen) may be taken after the vaccine for any discomfort.
+However, taking these medications before being vaccinated for the purpose of preventing post-vaccination symptoms is not recommended.
+Information on the impact of such use on COVID-19 vaccine-induced antibody response is not available at this time.

 Washtenaw County Health Department (WCHD) COVID-19 Vaccine Clinic Questions

 Yes.
 We list what vaccine will be provided at each of our clinics on our website.
 If you would prefer a specific vaccine, you can choose to schedule at a clinic with that vaccine.

 I got my first dose of vaccine somewhere else.
 Can I get my second dose or booster(s) from WCHD?